ayushss17/The-DeepFake-Recognizer/README.md

-A Real and Fake Visual Media Classifier
+						       A Real and Fake Visual Media Classifier.